Cookies & Cups > Recipes > Cookies > Monster Cookies

 How to Make Monster Cookies

-So now that I’ve convinced you that these peanut butter cookies are the best things ever, here are some tips to help you get the best results:
+So now that I’ve convinced you that these monster cookies are the best things ever, here are some tips to help you get the best results:

-• Let Refrigerated Ingredients Come to Room Temp: it’s a lot easier to mix the cookie dough when the eggs and butter have come to room temperature, so I highly recommended taking the time to do that.
+• Let the refrigerated ingredients come to room temperature.
+It’s a lot easier to mix the cookie dough when the eggs and butter have come to room temperature, so I highly recommended taking the time to do that.

 Monster cookies on a cooling rack.